-- If the level of risk within the person’s situation is assessed as lower, it may be appropriate to consider an alternative approach, such as on-going case
+- If the level of risk within the person’s situation is assessed as lower, it may be appropriate to consider an alternative approach, such as on-going case management.

 It should be noted that whilst the VARM process can be led by different agencies, where safeguarding thresholds also appear to be met, the relevant local authority should always be involved in the process, in line with their duties under the Care Act.

 The issue of self-neglect should always be considered in relation to a person’s mental capacity (see Section 5.2, Adults who have Mental Capacity).
 For those who have mental capacity the degree of which they have personal choice is a key consideration.
 The difference between being unable to care for themselves or whether they are unwilling to self-care should be the main basis for discussion.

 Self-neglect covers a wide range of behaviour including, hoarding, animal collecting, non-compliance, risky behaviour, failure to eat, drink, maintain home environment, personal hygiene, financial viability, social contact, comply with treatment, and protect oneself from abuse.

 The causes of self-neglect may include poor physical health, mental health, impaired physical function, poor access to support, poor financial support, pain, nutritional deficiency, past trauma including wartime experiences, loss and cumulative loss, physical / sexual abuse or drug or alcohol misuse.
 Older people who are identified as suffering from self-neglect are more likely to have cluttered homes and poor personal appearance and hygiene.

 The diagnosis of Diogenges Syndrome was first established in 1975 and applies to people who have unkempt personal appearance, live in dirty insanitary environments, who hoard items and refuse help.